Adwai-T/Notes/NodeJs/TaskManagerAppNotes.md

 2. Pre-request script supports javascript with postman functions so that we can automate what happens before a request is send to the server through postman.
 3. Tests in postman runs after we have recieved response from the server and provides us with function.
 4. So the test Script for when we create a user
+5. We dont want the test to run when we login the user or create the user so we set the authorization for the request to be noAuth.

+6. All other request are set to have authorization set to inherit from parent.

 ```javascript
 //We check if the user was successfully created and only then run the below script